Akhtar Sheerani: Personal life

 Shirani's son, Javed Mahmood, died at an unknown age.
 He had another son, Dr. Mazhar Mahmood Shirani, a professor at Government College University, who died in 2020.

-Works
+Career

 Akhtar wrote columns for the daily newspapers Hamdard and Zamindar, published by Maulana Muhammad Ali Johar and Maulana Zafar Ali Khan, respectively.
 He also published his magazine Romaan, which introduced many emerging writers, including Ahmad Nadeem Qasmi and Qudratullah Shahab.

 He became known as شاعرِ رومان (The Poet of Romance) because of his philosophical and inspiring poems.

 His best-known poetry collections include Akhtaristan, Nigarshaat-e-Akhtar, Lala-e-Toor, Tayyur-e-Aawara, Naghma-e-Haram, Subh-e-Bahaar, and Shahnaz.
 From 1923 to 1939, he served as the editor of several literary magazines, including Intikhab, Bahaaristan, Khyaalistan, and Romaan.

 Style and influence on Urdu poetry

 Much of Akhtar's poetry was in the romantic tradition, similar to the Romanticism movement of European literature.
 His work focuses on landscape and women.
 He wrote romantic poetry that described both the physical beauty of women and the role of women in history and wider human existence.
 He also wrote both poetry and prose for children.
 He wrote in the nazm, radif and qafiya rhyming style, rather than blank verse.